eugenetye/ToDoListGPT/README.md

 # To-Do List GPT
 This is a full-stack to-do list application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+Snappy is chat application build with the power of MERN Stack.
+You can check it out [here](https://to-do-list-gpt.vercel.app/).

 ![home page](./images/home.png)